 Families Should Know:

-The pool is not fenced and there are no baths
+The pool is not fenced, but there is a lifeguard.
+There are no baths in any of the suites.

 - Airport: 2 hours' drive (Colombo)